Main Admin Accounts

 What is unique to a teacher account?

 Home Module - a teacher account has the notification feed on the home page.
-Admin and main admin accounts have a District Module instead.
+Admin and main admin accounts have a Dashboard Module instead.

 FAQ and Troubleshooting